JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 ## The Command Pattern: Your Personal Remote Control

 Imagine you have a universal remote control for your home.
 When you press the “movie night” button, it doesn’t just turn on your TV—it dims the lights, closes the blinds, adjusts the thermostat, and starts your streaming device.
-The remote doesn’t need to know _how_ each device works internally; it just knows which buttons to press.
+The remote doesn’t need to know _how_ each device works internally; it just knows what sub-processes to run.

 That’s essentially what the Command Pattern does in software.
 It wraps up a request—like “turn on the TV”—into a neat package (an object) that contains everything needed to execute that request later.
 This package is portable, reusable, and can be passed around your code like a note with instructions written on it.